 Across London and South East saw the strongest results after the financial crisis, but across the Midlands, North and regional cities didn’t get the strong mid-decade rises however continue to pro-form well this year.

 The next questions for both sellers and buyers in the UK

 What will the next decade hold for property prices in the UK and what do they want?

 Rising house prices benefit existing owners on paper, however it does make it more difficult for them to move up the ladder.

 On the flip side a lower house price inflation or even prices falling will make life easier for first-time buyers, however, can affect banks and building societies willingness to lend and existing owners’ desire and ability to sell.

 Over the last 10 years since 2010 we have been through a decade of austerity and seen ten housing ministers come and go.
-Even though the housing market forecast is modest but not spectacular as buyers find it difficult with high prices but can take advantage of rising wages and rock-bottom mortgage deals.
+Even though the housing market forecast is modest, buyers find it difficult with high prices but can take advantage of rising wages and rock-bottom mortgage deals.

 Does this mean things are looking up for the next decade?
 Or will Brexit continue to put the stabilisers on the property market?